NicolasLM/spinach/doc/user/design.rst

 workers as you want but there must be one and only one Celery beat process running in the cluster at a time.

+This approach does not work well with containerized applications that run in a cluster that often redeploys and move containers around.

 All Spinach workers are part of the system that schedules periodic jobs, there is no need to have a pet in the cattle farm.